lsst-dm/prompt_processing/doc/playbook.rst

 and follow the prompts.
 To use the new credentials with the Butler, set the environment variable ``AWS_PROFILE=prompt-processing-dev``.

-The AWS CLI can be used to inspect non-tenenat buckets:
+The AWS CLI can be used to inspect non-tenant buckets:

 .. code-block:: sh